Depends On

 Statement

 Axiom 1 (Coherence Conservation).
 There exists a primitive quantity , called coherence, defined on the partitions of a coherence space .
-The total coherence is globally conserved: it is invariant under all admissible transformations and constant across all slices of the dependency graph.
-Coherence cannot be created, destroyed, or exported — the ontology is closed.
+Coherence is locally conserved: it is invariant under all admissible transformations and balanced at every node of the dependency graph — the coherence of the inputs equals the coherence of the outputs.
+Coherence cannot be created from nothing, destroyed into nothing, or exported to an external reservoir — the ontology is closed.

 Formalization